 Many of us work hard most of our adult life and look forward to retirement.
 However, transitioning to retirement can be a little challenging for some of us.
 In this post, I offer some suggestions and advice for those preparing for or who have recently retired.

 I retired a few years ago.
 I was an educator for over 31 years — a school superintendent for over 15 years.
 I was relatively young (mid-50s) when I retired, but the pace and pressure of working 24/7 were causing me not to have balance in life.
-I also needed to take care of aging parents.
+I also needed to take care of my aging parents.

 As a school superintendent, I worked long days, put out one fire (figuratively of course) after another, and responded to 80-100 emails each day.
 So, being home all day when I retired was an adjustment.
 Over the last few years, I have learned a few things and would like to share what I learned in case you have recently retired or are thinking about retiring.

-As humans, we have the need to be productive and to contribute to something beyond ourselves.
+As humans, we have the need to be productive and contribute to something beyond ourselves.
 More on this later when we talk about hobbies and volunteering.

 So here is my advice for your consideration . . .